jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 It's a bit annoying to have to do this, since it's a pretty drastic change, but I think what I have currently just isn't correct, so I suppose a change is needed.

+--- next day ---

+Ok, I think this refactor is going to be pretty extensive.
+I think the easiest way of doing things *might* be to actually have the structural nesting done as a separate thing from the graph.
+So the graph would indicate which nodes are connected to which other nodes, but the structures would indicate how sets of nodes are composed.

+So umm... how do we actually do that?

+I've drawn out a few test cases, QT28-30.
+They demonstrate some interesting behaviour, and I've worked through the step by step conversion for them, and found it quite helpful.
+QT30 in particular makes me think that nodes with different labels will need to be able to be put into the same groups.
+I'm starting to think the only rule which will apply to nodes is that they have the same set of neighbours (with the exception made for nodes connected to each other).
+If this is the case it could prove to be quite nice.